Activity 7.2.1: To Implement and Debug an Event Handler

 Process Overview

 You will implement the GetRowCss event handler, in which you will print the message in the Console window and return the new CSS class for the second line of a table.
-Then you will debug the code using the developer tools.
+Then you will debug the code by using the developer tools.

 Step 1: Implementing the Event Handler